Countering Anxiety Thought Log Worksheet

 Instructions

 Guide the client through the process of countering their anxious thoughts.
-After you and the client have completed the worksheet together, reflect on how the client is feeling.
+After you and the client have completed the worksheet together, reflect on how they are feeling.
 You may ask them:

-• “What situations do you think you would find this worksheet useful?”
+• In what situations would you find this worksheet useful?

-Provide them with at least one blank copy of the worksheet with their completed worksheet as a reference.
+Provide them with at least one blank copy of the worksheet and their completed worksheet to use as a reference.
 Encourage them to use this worksheet as a homework assignment when they struggle with anxious thoughts.
-Follow up on how the worksheet helped them manage anxious thoughts in the following session.
+Follow up on how the worksheet helped them manage anxious thoughts in the following sessions.

 Download Countering Anxiety Thought Log Worksheet